LulinZhang/Feature-matching-for-multi-epoch-historical-images/README.md

 The inter-epoch part is the key point of our pipeline.
 It is a rough-to-precise matching strategy.

+In the combined processing, we use the correspondences to refine the orientations.

 ## Rough co-registration

 Based on the image orientations and DSM from each epoch, we first match the DSMs to roughly co-register the 2 epochs.